mrivasperez/divergent/README.md

     -   protected chain from potential difficulty jump attacks by adding extra validation for the blockchain -

+### The Back-end
+- Sync blockchain when user mines new block (using Redis PubSub)
+  - Communicate new chain with all clients
+  -
 ### To Dos (you're welcome to help)

 -   [ ] Organize file structure